 - India’s economy is projected to boast the world’s fastest growth at 6.7% in 2022, according to the United Nations Conference on Trade and Development (UNCTAD) Trade and Development Report 2021.

-- In a survey conducted by the IBM Institute for Business Value, more than three-fourths of Indian executives (76%) pointed to India’s economic openness as a major business advantage, while 60% identified India’s skilled workforce.
-Moreover, 57% said India’s large domestic market provides significant advantages for businesses.
+- In a survey conducted by the IBM Institute for Business Value, more than three-fourths of Indian executives (76%) pointed to India’s economic openness as a major advantage of doing business in India, while 60% identified India’s skilled workforce.
+Moreover, 57% said India’s large domestic market provides significant advantages for doing business in India.